spitis/poker-java/README.md

 ## poker-java
 Poker programs by TheDarkJoker

-This is 3 programs and some shared libraries for support (which are mostly borrowed from elsewhere):
+This is 3 programs I made and some (mostly borrowed) shared libraries for support:

 #### 1 PowerRanger